thompsons1234/remote-pay-android-go/README.md

         to display/change order information displayed on the mini
       * removeDisplayOrder - formerly displayOrderDelete
     * Removed
-      * displayOrderLineItemAdded
+      * displayOrderLineItemAdded - showDisplayOrder now handles this
-      * displayOrderLineItemRemoved
+      * displayOrderLineItemRemoved - showDisplayOrder now handles this
-      * displayOrderDiscountAdded
+      * displayOrderDiscountAdded - showDisplayOrder now handles this
-      * displayOrderDiscountRemoved
+      * displayOrderDiscountRemoved - showDisplayOrder now handles this
   * ICloverConnectorListener (Notifications)
     * Added
       * onPaymentConfirmation - (REQUIRED) consists of a Payment and a list of challenges/void reasons
-      * onDeviceError
+      * onDeviceError - general callback when there is an error communicating with the device
-      * onPrintRefundPayment
+      * onPrintManualRefundReceipt - if disablePrinting=true on the request, this will get called to indicate the POS can print this receipt
-      * onPrintMerchantReceipt
+      * onPrintManualRefundDeclineReceipt - if disablePrinting=true on the request, this will get called to indicate the POS can print this receipt
-      * onPrintPaymentDecline
+      * onPrintPaymentReceipt - if disablePrinting=true on the request, this will get called to indicate the POS can print this receipt
-      * onPrintPayment
+      * onPrintPaymentDeclineReceipt - if disablePrinting=true on the request, this will get called to indicate the POS can print this receipt
-      * onPrintCredit
+      * onPrintPaymentMerchantCopyReceipt - if disablePrinting=true on the request, this will get called to indicate the POS can print this receipt
-      * onPrintCreditDecline
+      * onPrintRefundPaymentReceipt - if disablePrinting=true on the request, this will get called to indicate the POS can print this receipt
-      * onRetrievePendingPaymentsResponse
+      * onRetrievePendingPaymentsResponse - called with the list of payments taken on the device that aren't processed on the server yet
     * Renamed
       * onDeviceDisconnected - formerly onDisconnected
       * onDeviceConnected - formerly on onConnected